 Credit received through these pre-matriculation examinations may be applied toward proficiency, minor, and major requirements, and additional credits in the Knowledge Domains; however, they do not satisfy COLL 100, 150, 200, 300, or 400 requirements, as those courses must be taken at the College.
 Further, exemptions from courses may not be applied toward General Education Requirements.

-The College of William & Mary grants credit or course exemptions as noted on the Pre-Matriculation Test Table for Advanced Placement, International Baccalaureate, and A-Level Examinations, CLEP, DSST, and Excelsior.
+The College of William & Mary grants credit or course exemptions as noted on the Pre-Matriculation Exam Table 2017 - 2018 for Advanced Placement, International Baccalaureate, and A-Level Examinations, CLEP, DSST, and Excelsior.

 Credit by Examination

 Students at the College may request academic credit for courses by examination based on prior learning.
 Interested students should petition the Committee on Degrees for permission to take an examination for credit.
 If the petition is granted, the department at the College in which the course is normally offered sets an appropriate examination and certifies the results to the registrar.
 The department may, at its discretion, conduct a review of course portfolio documents as part of the examination process.
 Students may not receive credit by examination after registration for their final semester under any of the following circumstances:

 - they are enrolled in the course at the time of the request,

 - they have previously revoked credit for the same course,